 Sexting.
 Cyberbullying.
 Porn addiction.
 Screen addiction.
 When it comes to teenagers and technology, what makes it into the news can be grim.
 But the reality is that there are many positive effects of technology on teenager.
 Technology has changed the modern teenager’s life.
 And for some, it’s literally a life saver.

 “The message for parents is to be afraid of all this technology.
 And we should feel really bad when our tweens are in front of screens,” says Jennifer Lehner, a Cleveland-based social media expert.
 “We’re told, ‘Shut them down, password protect everything, and look at everything.’
 It can feel like a no-win situation.
 But what we overlook is that there are tremendous opportunities that come with technology.”

-So, we decided to take an up-close look at some of those opportunities.
+So, we decided to take an up-close look at some of those opportunities and advantages of technology.
 We discovered that there are several.